gxchain/docs/docs/guide/apis.md

 ### `get_account_balances`

-Get account balance based on account id and asset id, return all asset balance if asset id is not specified
+Get account balances based on account id and asset id, return all asset balances if asset id is not specified

 params: `<account_id> <[asset_ids]>`